gregorywmorris/dcj-manufacturing-oil-rig/README.md

     * Does not meet the requirements of big data.
         * Big data 6V's (volume, value, variety, velocity, veracity, and Variability)
     * Data is provided in 3-month batches/cohorts.
-    * Data scientists need access to CSV format and use AWS Sagemaker.
+    * Data scientists want access to CSV format and use AWS Sagemaker.
     * SOLUTION: Use onsite MySQL.
 Database: `energymobile`
         * REASON: The limited data volume and limited use do not justify cloud expense when cheap local storage is available.
     * SOLUTION: Export a CSV from the database and import it to an S3 bucket.
 CSV: `oil-well-data-all-historical`